xiaochuany/blog/docs/posts/drafts/Ftest.md

 [TODO: ANOVA use variance to test equality of means between groups. reduced to t test when the number of groups is 2]

 [TODO: in regression. quadratic form of beta estimator divided by estimator of the sample variance leads to F.]

+## F test for model comparison

+### a unified framework

+linear regression.

+link ANOVA to linear regression with categorical features. watch out for multicolinearity.

+link ARCH to auxilliary linear regression

+compare a restricted model with a more complex model.

+### clarify linear regression assumptions

+error. regressors. estimator. distribution

+as broad as possible. caveat.

+### F test statistic

+its distribtution under Gaussian/non Gaussian assumption.

+### practicalities

+statsmodel, scipy, arch. functions to call.